 Sara follows a high-protein diet focused on good carbs and high fibre.
 Her breakfast usually includes egg whites and toast, or idlis.
 For lunch and dinner, she sticks to the basics with chapatis, dal, a vegetable and lots of salad greens.
 Lunch and workout snacks often include upma, muesli, oats, fruits, grilled tofu, lentils, and more salad greens.

 Also, with PCOS, it is very important to improve your insulin resistance and metabolism.
 Sara works out every day diligently and does a mix of routines so that she’s never bored.
 From Pilates and running on the treadmill to boot camp training and strength and body conditioning movements, the actress is often posting her workout routines on social media.
 If you’re looking to be inspired, just check out this video.

 It usually manifests in women between the ages of 12-45 and lasts their entire life.
 But that certainly doesn’t mean you have to give up and do nothing.
 You too, like Sara Ali Khan, can take control and manage the symptoms with the right tips and advice.
 PCOS management is largely about the right diet and a tailored workout plan.
 You can also incorporate yoga asanas into your daily workout routine and see the results for yourself!
 Watch this video to learn 3 yoga asanas to practice if you have PCOS.

 Food & PCOS: The Age-Old Story

 With PCOS, the body becomes insulin-resistant.
 Since insulin helps the body to use up glucose for energy, its lack triggers more demand.
 The pancreas has to work overtime to produce more insulin.
 As a side-effect of higher insulin, the ovaries produce more androgens, worsening the symptoms of PCOS.

-The PCOS diet mainly aims at the consumption of foods that prevent a sudden spike in the blood sugar levels.
+The PCOS diet mainly aims at the consumption of foods that prevent a sudden spike in blood sugar levels.